 - The company may change hands in 5-9 years.

 - Desire to keep managers in place may conflict with Seller’s exit plans.

-- Normally have a minimum threshold of profitability, typically $1 million+ in adjusted EBITDA, to be interested in the acquisition candidate.
+- Normally have a minimum threshold of profitability; typically, $1 million+ in adjusted EBITDA to be interested in the acquisition candidate.
 This minimum profitability can be lower if they already have a platform within the industry.

-These three types of buyers possess different strengths and weaknesses but at Viking Mergers & Acquisitions, we are highly trained at screening each buyer to ensure we find the correct fit for you and your business.
-While the sales price and financing is a critical factor, how you leave your business is just as important and finding a good cultural match is essential.
-Every buyer that we meet with is pre-qualified by Viking standards before meeting you.
-We require all buyers sign a confidential non-disclosure agreement to protect your privacy, as well as provide a personal financial statement to prove they are monetarily able to purchase and maintain your business.
+These three types of buyers all possess different strengths and weaknesses, but at Viking Mergers & Acquisitions, we are highly trained at screening each buyer to ensure we find the right fit for you and your business.
+While sales price and financing are critical factors in selling a business, how you leave your business is just as important.
+Finding a good fit is essential.
+Every buyer we meet with is pre-qualified by Viking standards before they meet you, the Seller.
+We require all buyers to sign a non-disclosure agreement to protect your privacy & confidentiality, as well as provide a personal financial statement to prove they are financially able to purchase and maintain your business.
 To further ensure only highly qualified buyers move into the second round, we do not reveal any details about you or your business until you meet them.